September 3, 2010

 Have you ever said to your friends seeking prayer requests, “I don’t like to pray for myself and what I need because that is selfish”?
 I have heard many people utter those words.
 People who say that do not understand the basic concepts of prayer, and their view of God reflects their own ignorance of Him.

 If you are reluctant to ask other people to pray for you, not only are you thinking that you run your life without God’s help, or at least conveying that impression to others, but you are also teaching others not to seek the prayer support of others.
-In John 17:1, page 1689, Jesus prayed for Himself.
+In John 17:1, Jesus prayed for Himself.
 He asked God the Father to glorify God the Son (Himself).
 Of course Jesus prayed for Himself, and so should we.
 In fact, we need to ask for our friends in Christ to pray for us.
-Remember the words of God: “You have not because you ask not” (James 4:2, page 1891).
+Remember the words of God: “You do not have because you do not ask.”
+(James 4:2).
 Your prayer requests for yourself should be one way you share God’s purposes for your life and ministry with your friends in Christ.
-Furthermore, Jesus commanded His disciples to pray for themselves (Matthew 6:9-13, page 1509; Matthew 26:41, page 1551).
+Furthermore, Jesus commanded His disciples to pray for themselves (Matthew 6:9-13; Matthew 26:41).

 So, we learn some more about building strong friendships in Christ.